Texas parole board denies clemency to Ramiro Gonzales, to be executed Wednesday despite expert witness walking back testimony | KRDO

 Ahead of his last execution date, Gonzales sought a 30-day reprieve so he could participate in an altruistic kidney donation.
 But the Texas Department of Criminal Justice deemed him ineligible under its health care policy, a spokesperson told CNN at the time, because an organ transplant would introduce an “uncertain timeline” that might interfere with an execution date.

-Gonzales’ attorneys say that’s just one example of Gonzales’ “growth and rehabilitation,” also citing his commitment to his faith and ministry to others on death row, according to the recent appeal.
+Gonzales’ attorneys said that’s just one example of Gonzales’ “growth and rehabilitation,” also citing his commitment to his faith and ministry to others on death row, according to the recent appeal.

-Additionally, Gonzales’ lawyers argue the evidence jurors relied upon to make the determination of future dangerousness was wrong: An expert witness for the state testified during the penalty phase of the inmate’s trial that “lots of data” showed sex offenders were likely to continue to commit crimes, citing in part recidivism data.
+Additionally, Gonzales’ lawyers argued the evidence jurors relied upon to make the determination of future dangerousness was wrong: An expert witness for the state testified during the penalty phase of the inmate’s trial that he had diagnosed Gonzales with antisocial personality disorder, and that “lots of data” showed sex offenders were likely to continue to commit crimes, citing in part recidivism data.

-That data has since been found to be inaccurate, and the expert in 2021 evaluated Gonzales and has recanted his testimony, Gonzales’ appeal states.
+That data has since been found to be inaccurate, and the expert in 2021 evaluated Gonzales and has recanted his testimony, including the diagnosis, Gonzales’ appeal stated.
 The expert told The Marshall Project he had never changed his opinion in a capital case prior to this one, calling it “the exception, not the rule.”

 The-CNN-Wire